ShikiIchitose/ShikiIchitose/docs/analytics-engineering-modeling/01_common_dbt_modeling_principles.md

 ### 3.5 Model reusable facts and dimensions

+Dimensional modeling, especially the Kimball-style separation of facts and dimensions, remains one of the most established foundations for analytical data modeling.
+Modern data teams may also use or discuss other approaches such as Data Vault, Third Normal Form, One Big Table, wide denormalized marts, or semantic-layer-first designs.
+However, the core idea of representing measurable business processes as facts and descriptive business context as dimensions remains highly useful for building reusable, BI-ready analytical models.
+Accordingly, this material adopts the fact-and-dimension distinction as a foundational modeling principle.

 For production-oriented modeling, I would generally expose reusable dimensional models such as:

 ```text